morucci/repoxplorer/README.md

 ```

 A list of releases can be defined.
 It is useful when you want to define
-release points in a time across all repositories defined in a project.
+release dates across all repositories defined in a project.
+Release dates with %m/%d/%Y format can be defined and will be merged with
-Release dates are added in addition to detected Git tags dates.
+detected Git tags dates.

 ```YAML
 projects: